-\(Parent(s) who cannot produce the documentation to show proof of current Alabama residency may appeal to the Vice President of Student Services.
+(Parent(s) who cannot produce the documentation to show proof of current Alabama residency may appeal to the Vice President of Student Services.

-Students are not allowed to financially clear as off campus residents without prior approval from The Office of Student Services by the Assistant Vice President or designee.
-Off campus approval is for the current academic year and must be renewed every academic year.
+Students are not allowed to financially clear as off campus residents without prior approval from the Office of Student Services.
+Off campus approval is for the current academic year and must be renewed every academic year, unless your housing location or provider has changed.
 Oakwood University assumes no responsibility or obligation for students, parents/guardians, relatives and/or anyone else who does not obtain official approval for off campus residency before making housing commitments.
 Students found in violation of the university housing policy are also in violation of the Student Code of Conduct.